turbot/guardrails-docs/docs/reference/glossary/index.md

 Permissions can be granted but not active.
 This allows a user to elevate their privileges for a limited time as needed.
 Functions similarly to the Linux ‘sudo’ command.

 ## Event Handler

-The [collection of infrastructure](/guardrails/docs/integrations/azure/real-time-events/event-handlers) deployed into a cloud account to gather events as they occur and forward them to Guardrails for processing.
+The infrastructure deployed into a cloud account to gather events as they occur and forward them to Guardrails for processing.
 Event Handlers use a push-based mechanism for real-time event processing.
+See docs for [AWS](/guardrails/docs/integrations/aws/event-handlers), [Azure](/guardrails/docs/integrations/azure/real-time-events), and [GCP](/guardrails/docs/integrations/gcp/real-time-events).
 For ease of configuration, Event Polling can be used as an alternative to Event Handlers.

 ## Event Polling